ItsImran10140/PerDiem/README.md

 2. Save it as `firebase-adminsdk.json` in the project root
 3. This file is already added to `.gitignore` to prevent accidental commits

+   The Application is created for android only for now because I have windows system and please check it on android.

+   create a google-services.json file and past the code i have sended to you.

 ## Installation

 ```bash